igraph/python-igraph/README.md

 This repository contains the source code to the Python interface of igraph.

-You can learn more about python-igraph [on our website](http://igraph.org/python/).
+You can learn more about igraph [on our website](http://igraph.org/python/).

 ## Installation from PyPI